 4. You’re sad way more often than you are happy.

 This is common when you’ve been fighting constantly.
 Another sign that your happiness train has gone off the track is when you’re constantly asking friends for advice about whether to end it.
 Since your friends won’t always level with you and tell you the ugly truth, let me be the bearer of the bad news.

 A good relationship will make you happy way more often than it will make you cry.

 Obviously, cheating, lying, repeated breakups and suspicion all erode your bond.
 When the feeling of safety that you should share has been replaced with mistrust, it’s really difficult to for the relationship to recover.

 6. You’re cheating.

 This reason to breakup seems like it should fall into the “no, duh” category, but it’s more common than it seems.
-If you’re having an affair, contemplating one, or have already cut a new pony from the herd, you owe it to your current partner to break it off and move on.
+If you’re having an affair, contemplating one, or have already cut a new pony from the herd, you owe it to your current partner to recognize it’s time breakup with them and move on.

 7. You have major, insurmountable philosophical/lifestyle/child rearing differences.

 These are the big things, like you wanting kids and your mate doesn’t or vice versa.
 These are the life decisions that can’t be negotiated, only moved on from.